 So ensure you are maximizing your customer acquisition potential by syndicating your ratings in this way (check out our blog on the topic for technical directions).

 Every brand knows about the importance of Amazon as a sales channel.
 In fact, nearly half of ALL product searches start on Amazon nowadays.

-If you sell your products on Amazon, you’ve got to make sure you have plenty of ratings and reviews content on your product pages.
+Our research found that 95% of consumers read reviews on Amazon.
+So if you sell your products on Amazon, you’ve got to make sure you have plenty of ratings and reviews content on your product pages.

 One simple way to do that is to allow your shoppers to share the reviews they’ve written on your website to your Amazon product pages (ask your ratings and reviews vendor if they have a feature that allows this).

 In doing so, you cultivate buyer confidence among shoppers who may not even previously known you existed.

 Product reviews are actually a top reason consumers shop on Amazon.
 So think of creative ways to put this content front and center on your Amazon product pages.